This post may contain affiliate links. Please read our disclosure policy.

-Chipotle lime ranch dressing is smoky, tangy, and as spicy as you want it to be!
-This versatile southwest salad dressing is the ultimate topping for salads, tacos, wraps, and so much more.
+This chipotle ranch dressing recipe is creamy, tangy, and a little smoky!
+It’s a versatile southwest sauce that’s the ultimate topping for salads, tacos, wraps, and more.

-Looking for regular ranch dressing without the heat?
-Try my Homemade Ranch Salad Dressing.
+Looking for regular ranch dressing?
+Try my Homemade Ranch Salad Dressing instead.

 Why you’ll love it

-This twist on ranch dressing is so good.
-The way you can achieve this level of flavor in under 10 minutes is a little mind-blowing, honestly!
-Boring salads are definitely a thing of the past.
-If you’re a fan of Mexican inspired recipes, I think that you’ll like this chipotle ranch dressing a whole lot.
+This easy twist on ranch dressing is so good.
+You get so much flavor in under 10 minutes!
+Boring salads and tacos are a thing of the past.
+If you’re a fan of Mexican-inspired recipes, I think that you’ll like this chipotle sauce with fresh lime a whole lot.

-This creamy, spicy, and irresistible ranch cilantro lime dressing works with SO many dishes, from salads to tacos to grilled vegetables.
+This creamy, gently spiced, and irresistible cilantro lime ranch dressing works with so many dishes, from salads to tacos to grilled vegetables.
 It’s ranch dressing with a kick that you didn’t know you needed in your life.

 What you’ll need to make it

-- Chili pepper in adobo sauce – I like things on the milder side, so I started with just one chili, but you can add in way more heat if you prefer
+- Chili pepper in adobo sauce – I like things on the milder side, so I started with just one chili, but you can add even more for heat if you prefer

-- Worcestershire sauce - you could skip it, but I adore the savory, umami flavor it adds to dressings and sauces and wouldn't recommend leaving it out
+- Worcestershire sauce – the umami flavor it adds to dressings and sauces is a must

-- Garlic powder and onion powder - this classic duo takes the savory element over the top
+- Garlic powder and onion powder – for even more savory depth of flavor

-- Smoked paprika – my not-so-secret ingredient that I use all the time!
-It just adds a subtle smokiness
+- Smoked paprika – my not-so-secret ingredient!
+It adds a subtle smokiness.

 What is adobo sauce?